 A side fringe is a low commitment in the grand scheme of haircuts, but it can completely shake up your look.
-Which makes it ideal if you want a fresh style for spring but you’re nervous of scissor-wielding hairdressers.
-If you already sweep your hair into a side parting, then this will add a subtle new dimension to your look.
+That said, this is ideal if you want a fresh style for spring and are nervous about scissor-wielding hairdressers.
+If you already sweep your hair into a side parting, then this will add a subtle, new dimension to your look.
 But if you tend to centre-part your hair, a side fringe could have a totally rejuvenating effect on your appearance.

 If you opt for a longer-length fringe and don’t like it, it’s easy to centre-part and disguise.
 Not sure a side fringe will suit you?
 Experiment with a side parting until you’re ready for the chop.
 A side fringe suits most straight and wavy hair textures, and when it comes to styling, you can use your fingers to rough-dry with a hairdryer before using a small round brush to round out or flick the ends.
 Most stylists would say to avoid using product on a fringe.
 Says Lauren Thompson, a stylist at Nunzio Saviano Salon in NYC, “I don’t usually like to use a lot of product on the [fringe] area unless the hair is very fine and thin; then I love a spray like Oribe Volumista (£31).”

 Not convinced?
 Keep reading for 13 celebrities with side fringes that will totally change your mind.

 Selena switched up her centre part in favour of a dramatic side fringe.
 The way it sweeps across her forehead helps to create a wavy, relaxed style—this combined with her messy up 'do gets a thumbs up from us.

 A quintessential side fringe: long, sweeping and suits most face shapes and hair textures.
 The subtle way it cuts across the eye makes it a little sassy, too.